serbi/nasa_apod_collector/README.md

 # nasa_apod_collector
-This repository was a part of the recruitment task to show off my Golag skills.
+This repository was a part of the recruitment task to show off my Golang skills.
 The task was to create a micro-service to collect URLs for given date range from NASA's Astronomy Picture of the Day.
 You can check it out here: https://apod.nasa.gov/apod/astropix.html